 Yes!
 You can take online classes from anywhere in the world, provided you have consistent Internet access.
 Visit our military student information for more details.

 I am on active duty and will receive Tuition Assistance (TA)?
 Will this cover the cost of online courses?

-If you are on active duty, all courses are $250 per credit hour regardless of whether you’re taking undergraduate or graduate courses.
-This is covered in full by Armed Forces Tuition Assistance (TA) offered to eligible members of the Army, Marines, Air Force, and Coast Guard.
+If you are on active duty, all courses are $250 per credit hour regardless of whether you’re taking undergraduate or graduate courses (exception: Master of Engineering in Engineering Management).
+This is covered in full by Armed Forces Tuition Assistance (TA) offered to eligible members of the Army, Navy, Marines, Air Force, and Coast Guard.
 Check with your particular branch of service to determine criteria for eligibility and the application process.
 See more information on our tuition and financial aid pages for active duty military and veterans.